jangelesg/veracode-api-clients/README.md

 ### Updating Crawl Scripts

-Example run to update the crawl script for an existing scan:
+Once you have a new crawl script, you can update an existing scan to use it:

 ```bash
 $ ./DynamicAnalysis.py --action=update_crawl_script --scan-name='Scan DVNA, with login/crawl scripts' --filename=../data/dvna-simple-crawl.side